This blog post is about how to install RAM in a PC, and also provides details on how I worked out what RAM to buy for a PC I upgraded.

 Q. Why won’t CPU-Z show the memory slots under SPD?

-A. It is likely because you’ve run CPU-Z as an administrator.
+A. It is likely because you’ve not run CPU-Z as an administrator.

 Q. Can I use RAM with different memory sizes and bandwidth in the same PC?

 A. Yes you can, but I don’t recommend you do.
 I could be wrong, but I think faster bandwidth RAM is slowed down to the speed of the slowest.
 I suggest you use exactly the same RAM in different slots.